Distillery-Dev/ComfyUI-serverless/README.md

 ### The Core Problem: Data Injection Failure

 The `run_sequential()` method is failing at the data injection step.
-The mechanism attempts to:

-1. Store actual data in `_temp_execution_data[execution_id][uid]`
+While we have switched our implementation to pre-editing the workflow json file in order to allow for data injection, our current still relies to some extent on monkey-patching ComfyUI to accept the data injection.
+We try this by way of:

-2. Inject validation placeholders into the prompt
+1. Injecting validation placeholders into the prompt
-3. Have DiscomfortPort nodes retrieve real data during execution
+2. Having DiscomfortPort nodes retrieve real data during execution

-**Why it's failing**:
+**Possible reasons why it's failing**:
 - **Validation vs Execution Context**: ComfyUI validates the entire workflow before execution, but placeholders must satisfy type validation without having the actual data
-- **Execution Isolation**: ComfyUI may run nodes in isolated contexts, making global variables like `_temp_execution_data` inaccessible
+- **Execution Isolation**: ComfyUI may run nodes in isolated contexts, making access to data in real-time difficult or impossible
 - **Async Execution Model**: Data injection timing may be misaligned with ComfyUI's async execution model
 - **Import Structure**: Namespace issues between modules could be preventing data access

-### Technical Challenges

-1. **Validation Placeholders**: The current placeholder structure may not be properly formatted for ComfyUI's validator
-2. **Global State Access**: The DiscomfortPort's `process_port` method may not be correctly looking up data from the global store
-3. **Execution Timing**: The synchronous wait loop might be missing execution completion signals

 See the section "CURRENT TASK: MAJOR REFACTORING OF RUN_SEQUENTIAL" below for our plan of attack to address these issues.